gamesbook/protograf/docs/source/customised_shapes.rst

       The dotted line is just a series of small lines i.e. all of the "dots", followed by gaps, are of sizes equal to the line's *stroke_width*.

-      The thin red line has:
+      The thin, bright red line has:

       - *angle* - of ``15`` |deg| from the baseline, clockwise